deepikaJirel/OsAssignment/Lab03/Lab03.md

 ## Part 5 Answers

-1. PATH =
+1. PATH = `/home/ubuntu/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin`
-2. To set condition to `true`, I need to...
+2. To set condition to `true`, I need to... `go through ~/.profile to identify the if statements that modify the PATH `
-3. Command(s):
+3. Command(s): `cat ~/.profile`
-4. PATH =
+4. PATH = `source ~/.profile`
-   - Difference:
+   - Difference: `The difference is in the PATH in addition of $HOME/bin` `/home/ubuntu/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin` `/home/ubuntu/bin:/home/ubuntu/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin`
-5. Command(s):
+5. Command(s): `cp roll $HOME/bin/`
 6. Commands & modification explanations:
 7. Script permission breakdown
    - User
-      - must be:
+      - must be: `Owner of the script`
-      - has permissions to:
+      - has permissions to: `Read and Execute the script`
    - Group
-      - must be:
+      - must be: `associated with the script`
-      - has permissions to:
+      - has permissions to: `Read and execute the script.`
    - Other
-      - has permissions to:
+      - has permissions to: `Read and execute the script.`

 ## Extra Credit